CatOrfanos/Web-Dev-Hw/Project-4/readme.md

 2. Identify Possible Structure
 3. Start to Build the Site with HTML and CSS
 4. Test my Site on differnet interfaces

+Update 1: So far so good with my first attempt at creating this page!
+Changes I need to make before in my next steps, include making the picture size smaller, adding a navigation bar and deveopling my text content more!
+Also my first test on my phone screen works pretty good! almost better than my desktop version